 Steel cut oats are all the rage these days, but nutritionally, they are only slightly healthier, and in my opinion, they are a giant pain the rear, because they take too long to prepare.
 I’ve tried all the shortcut techniques to reduce cooking time, like soaking them overnight or chopping them up in the Vitamix, but they still take way too long, and then somehow I end up burning the oats in the bottom of the pan while the rest of the oats remain undercooked.

-Basically every time I try steel cut oats, I end up with a frustrated frowny-face eating a really lousy bowl of oatmeal, and wishing I had just used the rolled oats.
+Basically every time I try steel cut oats, I end up with a frustrated frowny-face eating a really lousy bowl of oatmeal, and wishing I had just used rolled or quick oats.

-Organic rolled oats are super cheap and fast.
+Organic rolled or quick oats are super cheap and cook super fast.

-They cost $1.60/lb (per pound!) in the bulk section at Whole Foods and cook in 5 minutes.
+They cost $1.70/lb (per pound!) in the bulk section at Whole Foods and cook in 5 minutes.

 That’s why I prefer rolled oats.

-For traditional hot oatmeal I boil 2 cups of water on the stove in my Teavana Glass Tea Kettle then pour it over the oatmeal until it’s fully saturated.
+For traditional hot oatmeal I boil 2 cups of water on the stove in my Glass Tea Kettle then pour it over the oatmeal until it’s fully saturated.
 It’s ready to eat in 5 minutes.

 You can put all the ingredients in a bowl and cook them together, or if you want to preserve some of the “rawness” of this meal you can stir in the rest of the ingredients once the oatmeal is fully cooked and ready to eat.

 The totally raw option is to soak whole oat groats, or steel cut oats in purified water overnight, then add the rest of the ingredients in the morning when you are ready to eat it.
 You can eat it cold or warm it up on the stove to knock the chill off.

 In the interest of simplicity, this post is all about supercharging traditional cooked oatmeal that everyone is familiar with.

 Here are the ingredients